 A narcissistic man will exude confidence and be charismatic.
 He will have an assortment of people around him who he will call his friends, but their relationship will be superficial.
 A narcissist will surround himself with people who feed his ego or make him look superior.

 Dating a narcissist can be really challenging and if you are not careful, the relationship can become highly toxic very fast.
 A person with NPD will have very little thought for your wants and needs.
 Their sense of superiority can stem from an inferiority complex.
-As a result, there might be times when he will project his insecurities onto you.
-To date a narcissist, you need to have nerves of steel and the willpower of titanium.
+As a result, there might be times when they will project their insecurities onto you.
+To date a narcissist, you need to have the nerves of steel and the willpower of titanium.

-In short.
-A narcissist will not take a bullet for you, but he will definitely take you to the hospital and nurse you back to health after being shot by the said bullet.
-Unless there is a constant barrage of bullets, in which case, I am sorry to say but, you are on your own.
+In short, a narcissist will not take a bullet for you, but they will definitely take you to the hospital and nurse you back to health after being shot by the said bullet.
+Unless there is a constant barrage of bullets, in which case, I am sorry to say, you are on your own.